cassc/verazt-presentation-2024-03/README.md

 - Implement all the precompiled contracts
 - Fix test failures for both CPU and GPU implementations
 - Peformance tuning
+  - current 5x-10x compared to tinyevm implementation by Minh
 - Update to support the latest Cancun fork
 - Compare log events
 - Compute stateRoot in CuEVM